IAmThe2ndHuman/IAmThe2ndHuman/README.md

 # Introduction
 I am a human being who lives on Earth.
 Funny, right?
 ## About me
 I'm a 15 year old male living in a country.
-Shocker :scream::scream: :scream: :scream: :scream: :scream:
+Shocker :scream::scream::scream::scream::scream:
 I like programming in Python (sorry JS nerds) and I'm currently learning Dart so that's a plus.

 # Stuff I've (and my friends) have made